 Since ticks love warm weather, the summer and fall are peak tick seasons for most of the United States.
 Ticks are known to spread diseases, but did you know that they can spread multiple diseases with one bite?
 For this reason, it’s important to learn about ticks and how you can prevent them from pestering your pup.

 Fleas and ticks usually end up on your dog while they are outside your home, so creating a yard that is dog-friendly, but not favorable for pests, is crucial.

 There are plenty of natural products that use essential oils and other non-toxic ingredients that can be sprayed on your yard to prevent pests from breeding near your home.

 Create a Barrier

-Remove leaf litter and plantings for 6-18 inches around the perimeter of your house.
+Remove leaf litter and plantings within 6-18 inches of your house.

 Mow the Lawn

 You shouldn’t let your grass grow too high, as fleas and ticks prefer to breed in tall grass.
 However, refrain from mowing your lawn too short, since this repels ants and spiders – the fleas’ natural enemies.